javaee/jsftemplating/README.txt

     lib\ant\bin\ant.bat

-  NOTE: You may want to put the ant bin directory in your path.
+  NOTE: You may want to put the ant "bin" directory in your path.
+You should

-  NOTE: On SuSe10 Linux which has ant rpm packages pre-installed,
+        also make sure ANT_HOME is not set, or is set to the ant that is included with this project.

-        you may have to use the --noconfig option to pick up the ant jar files under lib/ant when building. e.g.
+  NOTE: On some machines with ant preinstalled, you may need to use the
+	--noconfig option to pick up the ant jar files under lib/ant when building. e.g.:

     ant --noconfig clean

 That's it!
 The jsftemplating.jar file can be found in your "dist" directory.
 If you encounter build problems, resolve them and try again;